eferri65/Getting-and-Cleaning-Data/README.md

 ### Assignment: Caching the Inverse of a Matrix

-Matrix inversion is usually a costly computation and there may be some benefit to caching the inverse of a matrix rather than computing it repeatedly (there are also alternatives to matrix inversion that we will not discuss here).
-Your assignment is to write a pair of functions that cache the inverse of a matrix.

-Write the following functions:

 1.  `makeCacheMatrix`: This function creates a special "matrix" object that can cache its inverse.